Crete or Corfu: Which Island Should Be Your Next Greek Destination?

 Corfu Old Town.

-Around the island’s coast, there are numerous coastal villages with traditional tavernas, ideal for enjoying a drink as the sun sets.
+Around the island’s coast, numerous coastal villages with traditional tavernas are ideal spots for enjoying a drink as the sun sets over the sea.

 Kassiopi is a delightful fishing village with a pretty harbor and views across neighboring Albania.